cert-manager/website/content/en/docs/configuration/vault.md

 [here](https://www.vaultproject.io/docs/secrets/pki/).

-This `Issuer` type is typically used when Vault is already being used within your infrastructure, or you would like to make use of it's feature set where the CA issuer alone cannot provide.
+This `Issuer` type is typically used when Vault is already being used within your infrastructure, or you would like to make use of its feature set where the CA issuer alone cannot provide.

 ## Deployment